SharkSnack/shiren-2/content/dungeons/road-to-the-end.md

 見 is overshadowed a bit by the others, but a higher chance of evading attacks<br/>means bracelets last longer, so don't underestimate its value.<br/>
 Echo Shield and Evasive Shield are shop-exclusive, so try not to collapse<br/>if you're lucky enough to obtain them.

-う and 消 prevent strength loss from poison arrows, Scorpions (8F),<br/>and Poison Grass, but it doesn't prevent strength loss from Slug licks,<br/>so consider it a nice option for early game only - not worth synthesizing<br/>unless you hate stepping on Poison Traps.
+う and 消 prevent strength loss from poison arrows, Scorpions (8F),<br/>and Poison Grass, but it doesn't prevent strength loss from Sluggy licks,<br/>so consider it a nice option for early game only - not worth synthesizing<br/>unless you hate stepping on Poison Traps.

 Really, just eat Antidote Grass to restore strength, and losing a few points<br/>won't have much impact once you've increased your max strength.<br/>